Health Wellbeing

 Incorporating BFRT in Strength Training

-Physical therapists can incorporate Blood Flow Restriction Training in Physical Therapy into existing strength training programs.
+The Utilization of Blood Flow Restriction Training in Physical Therapy can incorporate Blood Flow Restriction Training in Physical Therapy into existing strength training programs.
 By using blood flow restriction cuffs, patients can perform exercises at a lower intensity while still achieving substantial muscle activation and growth.

 Rehabilitation Programs